ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/advanced-resources.rst

-Services that support such a special role have various terms for the special role and the default role: primary and secondary, master and replica, controller and worker, etc. Pacemaker uses the terms *master* and *slave* [#]_, but is agnostic to what the service calls them or what they do.
+Services that support such a special role have various terms for the special role and the default role: primary and secondary, master and replica, controller and worker, etc. Pacemaker uses the terms *promoted* and *unpromoted* to be agnostic to what the service calls them or what they do.

-All that Pacemaker cares about is that an instance comes up in the default role when started, and the resource agent supports the ``promote`` and ``demote`` actions to manage entering and exiting the special role.
+All that Pacemaker cares about is that an instance comes up in the unpromoted role when started, and the resource agent supports the ``promote`` and ``demote`` actions to manage entering and exiting the promoted role.

 .. index::
    pair: XML element; clone